Department of Classics and Archaeology

 Expertise Summary

-My main research is in the area of Greek literature, particularly literature of the 'Second Sophistic' and its responses to the Homeric epics.
-But I also have broader interests in ancient literature, as well as in Latin and Greek language and linguistics (including Medieval and Neo-Latin), which is the main focus of my teaching.
+My main interests lie in Greek literature, particularly that of the 'Second Sophistic' and its responses to the Homeric epics.
+But I also have broader interests in literature, especially ancient humour, as well as in Latin and Greek language and linguistics (including Medieval and Neo-Latin), which is the main focus of my teaching.
+I am currently working on a project to develop a wider range of assessment types for classical languages.

 Teaching Summary